5 Benefits of Hiring People with Disabilities

 1. Larger Hiring Pool

-The larger your hiring pool, the more likely you are to find candidates who align with your business’ mission and vision.
+The larger your hiring pool, the more likely you are to find candidates who align with your business’s mission and vision.
 Additionally, you may find that when you expand your hiring pool, there are more individuals with the specific qualifications that you are looking for in a position.

 2. Increased Diversity in the Workplace